 Top Plains States Region Schools for a Bachelor's in Genetics

-It's hard to beat Iowa State University if you want to pursue a bachelor's degree in genetics.
-Located in the city of Ames, Iowa State is a public university with a fairly large student population.
+It is hard to beat Iowa State University if you want to pursue a bachelor's degree in genetics.
+Located in the small city of Ames, Iowa State is a public university with a fairly large student population.

-After graduation, genetics bachelor's recipients usually make about $33,330 at the beginning of their careers.
+Soon after graduating, genetics bachelor's recipients generally make about $33,330 in their early careers.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.